dariober/cnv_facets/README.md

 Installation via the [conda](https://conda.io/docs/) package manager is the recommended route.
-Options `-c bioconda -c conda-forge` can be omitted if bioconda and conda-forge are already registered channels (see below):
+Options `-c bioconda -c conda-forge` can be omitted if bioconda and conda-forge are already registered channels (see below).
+It is generally not recommended to install packages in the conda base environment.
+Better to install in a dedicated envirnment.
+E.g.:

 ```
+conda create -n my_project
+conda activate my_project
 conda install -c bioconda -c conda-forge cnv_facets
 ```